electron/electron/docs/api/protocol.md

   <img src='test.png'>
 </body>
 ```
+Registering a scheme as standard, will allow access of files through
+the FileSystem API.
+Otherwise the renderer will throw a security error for the

-So if you want to register a custom protocol to replace the `http` protocol, you
+scheme.
+So in general if you want to register a custom protocol to replace the
-have to register it as standard scheme:
+`http` protocol, you have to register it as standard scheme:

 ```javascript
 const {app, protocol} = require('electron')